What is MES? (Manufacturing Execution System)

 Starting Out – The Value of MES Systems

-When considering MES, your starting point should the endpoint of production, the completion of products that are ready for shipping.
+When considering MES, your starting point should be the endpoint of production, the completion of products that are ready for shipping.
 From the customer perspective, the most important metric here is on-time delivery.
 For the manufacturer, it’s the cost of building product as well as the capacity of the facility.
 Capacity here is defined and dictated not just by the range of equipment in place, but also how it’s used and managed when that inevitable time comes to change from one product model to another.
 When making a high mix of products, the flexibility of both your manual and automated production operations will dictate the overall effectiveness of your facility.

 If you’re producing many different product types simultaneously, determining your overall capability to meet delivery goals can be a very difficult calculation.
 Here is the first real potential value of MES.
 Access to a computer-based digital factory model creates visibility into the status and performance of your processes at all times, and this presents countless opportunities for improvement in the flow of shop floor production and the assignment of work-orders.
 A cornerstone of MES is the live-time tracking of final products and sub-assemblies.
 Each production unit can be tracked on its journey through the factory with a unique ID with a label or an etched barcode.